ludeknovy/jtl-reporter/README.md

 ## Analytics
 Currently, only one metric is collected - every 6 hours the backend application sends and event that the instance is alive.
 If you dont want the analytics to be used, you can set `OPT_OUT_ANALYTICS` to `true` for backend service.
+Mixpanel service is used for storing the data.

 ## Repositories structure